HakuyaLabs/warudo-docs/docs/misc/optimizing-performance.md

 # Optimizing Performance

+Never use 4K.
+Please.

+1920 x 1080

+Limit FPS if possible.

+MediaPipe GPU usage.

 ## Warudo's frame rate drops dramatically when running simultaneously with other 3D applications/games (e.g., Apex Legends).

 This is because the other 3D application/game are using most of the GPU resources.
-You can run Warudo in administrator mode and turn on "Increased GPU Priority" in "Settings" -> "Core".
+You can run Warudo in administrator mode and turn on "Increased GPU Priority" in "Settings" → "Core".

-To run Warudo in administrator mode, go to your Steam library, right-click on Warudo and select "Manage" -> "Browse local files":
+To run Warudo in administrator mode, go to your Steam library, right-click on Warudo and select "Manage" → "Browse local files":

 ![](pathname:///doc-img/zh-faq-1.webp)